Our Musicals

 Show Me Eternity

 To learn more about Show Me Eternity, follow @showmeeternitymusical on Instagram and visit our media page for demos.
-Feel free to visit our store for sheet music or to contact us for more extensive demos, archival footage, or if you are interested in performing the show.
+Feel free to contact us for more extensive demos or if you are interested in learning more about the show.

 Pride and Prejudice

-It's the classic people know and love -- five sisters navigate courtship in a socially restrictive Regency world.
+This is not your mother's Pride and Prejudice, but it's still the classic we all know and love -- five sisters navigate courtship in a socially restrictive Regency world.
 Lizzy hates Mr. Darcy at first, but learns that she can't always trust first impressions.
 Jane and Bingley fall in love, fall apart, and fall back together.
-Charlotte's gay, Lydia's thirsty, and Mrs. Bennet thinks she might need a Xanax (but she doesn't know what that is or when anyone will learn to care about women's mental health.)
+Charlotte's gay, Lydia's thirsty, and Mrs. Bennet thinks she might need a Xanax (but she doesn't know what that is or when anyone will start caring about women's mental health.)
 Chaos ensues, but love triumphs in the end -- for some.

 Pride & Prejudice, the first musical we wrote together, received its premiere through SheNYC's digital Summer Theatre Festival in 2020 and its live premiere in SheNYC's 2021 festival, at which it won the award for Best Score.
 Songs from the show have been performed at various cabarets, in addition to a planned site-specific performance at Dive 106 that was unfortunately cut short by the pandemic.
 Our take on this classic is set in the Regency, but with contemporary music, dialogue, and a modern feel.
-As lifelong fans of the novel and BBC miniseries, we wanted to bring the comedy and the characters to life in an immediate way.
+As lifelong fans of the novel and BBC miniseries, we wanted to bring the comedy and the characters to life with a sense of immediacy and irreverence.